Photo by: Jeremy Brooks | Flickr | Creative Commons

 Preliminary findings were presented and discussed in the panel entitled “Latino Immigrant Entrepreneurs: Future Time Perspectives” at the Third Annual International Council for Small Business (ICSB-GWU), "Global Entrepreneurship: The Latest Research on Business Creation," which was held October 11-13, 2012 at The George Washington University.

-The second phase of the project, led by Barabara Bird and George Washington University Professor Michael Danielson, is being carried out in collaboration with the Small Business and Technology Development Center (SBTDC).
+The second phase of the project, led by Barbara Bird and George Washington University Professor Michael Danielson, is being carried out in collaboration with the Small Business and Technology Development Center (SBTDC) and BizLaunch.
 It has been initiated with the aim of increasing the number of interviews to 200 and diversifying the sample to include Mexican immigrants.
 Interviews conducted in phase one were performed over the phone and in person.
-Phase two will also include online surveys.
+Phase 2 will also include online surveys.
 Collecting data from a larger sample of entrepreneurs and on a larger number of variables will allow us to expand upon the research conducted in Phase 1 in a number of ways.
 First, business outcomes will be examined such as the number of employees, revenues, and growth, in addition to the short- and long-term planning practices of entrepreneurs.
 Second, the expanded scope of the study will allow us to gather data on entrepreneurs from more Latino sub-groups.
 This will allow the researchers to identify the similarities and differences between these sub-groups while controlling for key intervening factors, such as socioeconomic status and social, human, and economic capital endowments.